kai0722/iac-typst-template/template/main.typ

 ) <tab:simulation-condition>

 == Simulation Results <sec:SimulationResult>
 The maximum relative aberration $W$ before and after applying ESI optimization is shown in @fig:W-before-and-after-ESI.
-Initially, $W approx 20$–$30$ (in units of the wavelength), and after applying ESI it is suppressed to about $W approx 1$–$3$.
+Initially, $W approx 20$–$30$ (in units of the wavelength), and after applying ESI optimization, it is suppressed to about $W approx 1$–$3$.
 In some trials, however, the post‑control aberration exceeds $W > 70$, indicating convergence to a local optimum.
 Analysis shows that these cases share large initial aberration ($W > 40$).
 Thus, the current ESI method may fall into local optima when the initial aberration is large; further improvements to enlarge the convergence basin are warranted.

 #figure(
   image("./data/sim_normal_6/W_before_and_after.png"),